 But I am not ashamed of my life journey and I am proud to stand up and say ‘I am a survivor of domestic abuse’.
 For every woman and man who will stand up and announce the same, there may be another person out there who believes that just maybe, they can also find the courage to stand up and REALLY live their lives.

 If you have made it to the end of this rather long article, thank you.

-I offer no apologies if you would have preferred a post about my experiences in the Cardamom Mountains in Cambodia – those will be coming soon – but maybe this article will strike a chord with some of you and it may help some of you who are moving towards your own dreams.
+I offer no apologies if you would have preferred a post about my experiences in the Cardamom Mountains in Cambodia or hwo to survive the night in a hostel because maybe this article will strike a chord with some of you and it may help many of you who are moving towards your own dreams.

 You can leave a comment below or connect with me by email because I would love to hear from you.
 And please, if you know anybody who could do with a gentle push to make some changes in their life, do forward them this article.

 My name is Jane and I am a survivor of domestic abuse.

 It is estimated that 1 in 4 women will experience domestic abuse at some time in their lives (Home Office 2007)

 **(1) I was told that because he cared for me he would collect me from an evening out with friends.
 Great – or so I thought.
 But time and time again he would arrive early and insist that I leave with him, even if we hadn’t got as far as ordering the desert after a meal.
 I couldn’t make a fuss in front of my friends so I would comply because the alternative was unthinkable.
 He would be moaning for the next week or worse… my fear was that he would ‘kick off’ in front of my friends…so I kept my mouth shut and I did as I was told.

 **(2) On my very first night out a couple of weeks after our first child was born I went to a Tupperware party in a friend’s house.
 I received a phone call and I was told that I had to return home immediately as our son was crying and my husband was unable to settle him.
 I could hear distressed screaming in the background – so obviously I left quickly.